UoB-COMSM0110/2024-group-18/README.md

 Early on, we had to decide which game to build.
 To do this, we used a [ranked preferences voting tool](https://www.rankedchoices.com/), which allowed each of us to express our preferences anonymously.

-Analyzing our process, we noticed an interesting trend in the burndown report.
+Analysing our process, we noticed an interesting trend in the burndown report.
 For our three holiday sprints we set deadlines for the end of the week.
 This led to a few "heroic efforts" as people implemented their work before the deadline.
 (Note that there is some reporting bias in this, as we credited work done over the weekend to the previous Friday.)
 We mitigated this slightly in the final week of the holiday sprints, where we further decomposed the tasks (average story points per task went from 7 to 2.)
 <img src="https://i.imgur.com/6JbR5n4.png" width="500">